 Unfortunately, all of this is easier said than done.
 The growth phase is full of both profits and challenges.
 It’s all about how well companies take on these challenges and tackle them.

-Let’s take a look at some of the challenges that businesses encounter in their growth phase:
+Let’s take a look at some of the challenges that small businesses encounter in their growth phase:

 Responding to competition